jovannil94/doctor_app/README.md

-#Doctor PDF Form App
+Doctor PDF Form App

-#Overview
+Welcome!
-The Doctor PDF Form App is a React-based web application designed to allow users to select doctors from a dropdown list and generate a PDF report with their details.
-The app supports different formats for presenting doctor information based on state-specific requirements, such as New York (NY) and California (CA).
-The application integrates with a PostgreSQL backend to fetch doctor data and uses jsPDF to generate and download PDF files.
+The Doctor PDF Form App is here to simplify how you manage doctor information!
+With our user-friendly React-based application, you can easily select doctors from a dropdown list and generate a neatly formatted PDF report with their details.
+Whether you need information formatted for New York or California, we’ve got you covered!

-#Features
+What It Does

-Dropdown Selection: Choose a doctor and a state from dropdown menus.
+Dropdown Selection: Pick a doctor and state from our easy-to-use dropdown menus.

-State-Specific Formatting: Formats doctor details according to state-specific requirements.
+State-Specific Formatting: Get doctor details in the format you need:

-New York (NY): Displays first name, last name, gender, and date of birth in mm/dd/yyyy format.
+New York (NY): Shows first name, last name, gender, and date of birth in mm/dd/yyyy format.

-California (CA): Displays full name, gender, and date of birth in yyyy-mm-dd format.
+California (CA): Provides full name, gender, and date of birth in yyyy-mm-dd format.

-PDF Generation: Generate and download a PDF containing the selected doctor’s formatted information.
+PDF Generation: Click the button to download a PDF with the formatted information of your selected doctor.

-#Technologies Used
+Technologies Used

-Frontend: React
+Frontend: Built with React for a smooth user experience.

-Backend: Node.js with PostgreSQL
+Backend: Powered by Node.js and PostgreSQL to handle data efficiently.

-PDF Generation: jsPDF
+PDF Generation: Uses jsPDF to create and download PDFs.

-HTTP Client: axios